PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 # Template for submitting a job:

+{: .warning-title }
+> Warning
+>
+> If you are submitting a job that uses the temporary working directory, make sure to point it to `$TMP`.

 After writing the script you want to run, let's say, a script called `pull.sh`:

 ```